jmgomez/NimTemplate/README.md

 This will build the project and all the necessary Nim files.

-4. Open NimTemplate.uproject
+4. Open NimTemplate.uproject (or run `./nue starteditor`)

-5. When UE loads the plugin it will automatically generate all the bindings for the plugin listed in your game.

-6. Once the bindings are generated, open game.nim in the root of the NimForUE directory in VSCode.
-There should be a task available to build the game DLL.

-7. Restart the editor, this is only necessary the first time you compile your game.

-8. Click play, click into the viewport to control the character.
+5. Click play, click into the viewport to control the character.
 You're all set!